Reviewable/nodefire/README.md

 static LOG_TRANSACTIONS = false

 /**
- * A special constant that you can pass to enableFirebaseLogging to keep a rolling buffer of
- * Firebase logs without polluting the console, to be grabbed and saved only when needed.
+ * Returns a placeholder value for auto-populating the current timestamp (time since the Unix
+ * epoch, in milliseconds) as determined by the Firebase servers.
+ * @return {Object} A timestamp placeholder value.
  */
-static ROLLING
+static SERVER_TIMESTAMP

-/* Some static methods copied over from the Firebase class. */ static goOffline() static goOnline() static ServerValue

 /**
- * Turn Firebase low-level connection logging on or off.
+ * Turns Firebase low-level connection logging on or off.
- * @param {boolean | ROLLING} enable Whether to enable or disable logging, or enable rolling logs.
+ * @param {boolean} enable Whether to enable or disable logging.
- *        Rolling logs can only be enabled once; any further calls to enableFirebaseLogging will
- *        disable them permanently.
- * @returns If ROLLING logs were requested, returns a handle to FirebaseRollingLog (see
- *          https://github.com/mikelehen/firebase-rolling-log for details).
-Otherwise returns
- *          nothing.
  */
 static enableFirebaseLogging(enable)